JoyChudasama/chat-txt/backend/README.md

-# ChatPDF Backend
+# ChatTXT Backend

-The backend part of Chat PDF, built with FastAPI, Python, and Langchain.
+The backend part of Chat TXT, built with FastAPI, Python, and Langchain.

 ## Features

 - 🚀 FastAPI for high-performance API
-- 📄 PDF processing with Langchain
+- 📄 TXT processing with Langchain
 - 💬 Chat history management with Firestore
 - 🤖 Local LLM integration with Ollama
 - 📚 Session management